bwrooney82/bwrooney82.github.io/_pages/about.md

 Research interests
 ======
-My current research interests include industrial condition monitoring, deep learning models, and anomaly detection in Cyber-physical Systems.
+My current research interests include intelligent state monitoring of industrial robots and industrial anomaly detection.
+In the future, I hope to have the opportunity to further explore research in intelligent robots, embodied intelligence, and other interdisciplinary fields of AI.

 News
 ======